sequence-toolbox/SeQUeNCe/docs/source/tutorial/chapter4/resource_management.md

 ### Background

-The Resource Management module in SeQUeNCe is responsible for managing the usage of and flow of information from hardware elements on a node.
+The Resource Management module in SeQUeNCe is responsible for managing the usage of quantum memory and flow of information from hardware elements on a node.
 This is achieved with an internal **memory manager** and **rule manager**, as shown below:

 ![rm](figures/resource_management.png)